Coinsnap/Coinsnap-for-GiveWP/README.md

 ##### 1.0.2 :: 2025-03-01
 * Update: Prevented plugin activation with non-installed and non-active GiveWP plugin.
 * Fixed getExceptionByStatusCode() method call status code parameter type.

+##### 1.1.0 :: 2025-04-02
+* Update: Added option "Redirect after payment automatically".
+* Update: Prevented redirect to payment gateway if payment amount is less than 1 SAT or currency in not supported by Coinsnap.